 For pickup at a non-fixed stop location:

-- Shuttle operates Monday through Friday, 7:30 a.m. utnil 7:30 p.m. during fall and spring UW class sessions.
-No service on holidays, weekends, winter break, or in summer.
+- Shuttle operates Monday through Friday, 7:30 a.m. until 7:30 p.m. during fall and spring UW class sessions and exam periods.
+No service on UWholidays, weekends, winter break, or in summer.

 - The shuttle is a small Badger Bus marked “UW Accessible Circulator Shuttle”.